zjseales/VehiclePractice/README.md

 11/03
 - Failed to set a custom LOD to a Static Mesh, at runtime.
 (I'm sure it's possible but, again, outside of current skillset.)

+- New plan is to optimize the scene as much as possible.

 ## Simple Plan For Optimizing A Scene.
 - Reference LOD (Level Of Detail) settings - from a script - for a single asset.